LVMH's takeover of Tiffany seen as uncertain: WWD

 Tiffany did not immediately respond to a request for comment and LVMH declined to comment.

+That said, New York-based Tiffany, founded in 1837 and known for its signature robin’s egg blue boxes, was already in turnaround mode as it tries to rejuvenate its image and attract shoppers online.

+It will have further challenges to overcome as spending patterns shift and international tourism continues to nosedive due to trade tensions between Beijing and Washington and the novel coronavirus outbreak, which forced nonessential retailers to shutter stores globally.

-Reporting by Sanjana Shivdas in Bengaluru; Editing by Anil D'Silva
+Reporting by Sanjana Shivdas in Bengaluru and Melissa Fares in New York; Editing by Anil D'Silva and Matthew Lewis